• Skip to main content

 Homemade Tomato Gravy Over Biscuits

-Let us show you how to make tomato gravy.
-We thinks it’s best over biscuits at breakfast or brunch, but it also makes a great “Breakfast for Dinner” dish.
-Lots of folks love it over rice or cornbread, and we’re on board with that.
+We think it's best over homemade biscuits at breakfast or brunch (you can't go wrong with our classic recipe for homemade buttermilk biscuits), but it also makes a great "Breakfast for Dinner" dish.
+Lots of folks love it over rice or cornbread, and we're on board with that, too.

-It’s so easy, and uses plain ingredients that you probably already have in your pantry, so make it often.
+This southern tomato gravy recipe is so easy, and uses plain ingredients that you probably already have in your pantry, so you can make it often.

-For some of you, this recipe will bring back sweet memories.
+For some of you, this Southern dish will bring back sweet memories.
 The rest of you will wonder where tomato gravy and biscuits has been all your life.

 Before you go any further you'll want to read Southern Food Then and Now.